m-elbeltagi/Comparing_Arabic_Sentence_Transformers/README.md

-# Comparing Arabic Sentence Transformers
+# Comparing Arabic Sentence Embedding Transformers
 There is a scarcity of evidence and benchmarks indicating the performance of sentence embedding transformers on Arabic language text, **_especially_** for smaller models that can be trained on a single "garden-variety" GPU (such as those used for gaming).
 Here I test a few different sentence embedding models on a multi-class classification problem to see which performs better.

 ##  Dataset